izzahni/Neural-Network-Dependency-Parser/README.md

 - optimizer `--optimizer`, can be `adam` or `adagrad`

 #### FINAL RESULT
+See the final result documentation in folder `output/final`

 - Based on the Paper
   | Dataset    | Test LAS | Test UAS | Dev LAS | Dev UAS | Parsing Speed |